epstabler/star/python/README.md

 ```
 For VERBOSE output, set ``VERBOSE = True`` in that file.
 CKY chart-based bottom-up parsers for MGs have been discussed in many places, beginning with [Harkema 2001](https://linguistics.ucla.edu/people/stabler/paris12/Harkema01.pdf).
 The *-extension is straightforward.

-Note that the very common representation of trees as data structures
-with a node label and a list of (0 or more) children is already an
-unranked tree data structure, where there is no assumption that each
-symbol has a unique rank.
-This contrasts with successor-based
-representations of trees, as for example in binary trees where each
-internal node has a left function and a right function.

 ## Unranked trees: utree.py

 A class U of unranked trees is defined, with functions needed for our purposes.